Grand Hotel Europe, St. Petersburg

 I recently had the pleasure of visiting the Grand Hotel Europe, St, Petersburg, Russia, seeing some rooms, and enjoying a fabulous dinner at the hotel’s Russian restaurant, Caviar Bar.
-The Grand Hotel Europe, now a part of Orient Express Hotels, is a cultural, historical and culinary landmark, and one of the world’s stately and premier establishments.
+The Grand Hotel Europe, now a part of Belmond, is a cultural, historical and culinary landmark, and one of the world’s stately and premier establishments.
 As pointed out in the company’s brochure, this is where Tchaikovsky spent his honeymoon, and Dostoevsky was a guest.

 St. Petersburg is, of course, one of the world’s great cities, with a remarkable history, and a fabulous destination in its own right.
 While Russia can be a challenging destination to visit, it’s worth the effort, and St. Petersburg does not disappoint if one opens their mind to learning a bit more of its place in history, and value the treasures it offers.